aparnaj8/Driving-Alzheimers-and-AI/README.md

 # Driving-Alzheimers-and-AI
-This repository is for paper "Identifying and Predicting Cognitive Decline Using Multi-Modal Sensor Data and Machine Learning Approach"
+This repository is for paper "Multimodal AI for early cognitive decline detection using real-world driving and sleep data"